Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 }
 ```

-Here, we are resolving it from `com.data.instances`, which a subpackage of `com.data`, where our constraint `Repository` is defined.
+Here, the constraint is resolved by finding a valid evidence for it in the  `com.data.instances`, which a subpackage of `com.data`, where our constraint `Repository` is defined.

 ## Error reporting